 The Gray bill does nothing in terms of existing business in South Africa.
-What does it do to existing business to
+What does it do to existing business to help contribute to change?

 My substitute puts a sanction on existing business, where Gray does nothing.

 The Siljander substitute says that a business cannot exist in South Africa unless it signs the Sullivan principles in full, the newest version of the principles; and lobby, promote, spend, and encourage change for the blacks in that society.